Foundations

 1. Read and code along with this MDN tutorial on strings in JavaScript.
 Skip the Concatenation in context section, as it covers concepts we will cover in a later lesson on DOM Manipulation.

 2. Go through the W3Schools lesson on string methods to learn a bit more about what you can do with strings.
+A method is a bit of functionality built into the language or specific data types.

 Conditionals

 Now it’s time for the fun stuff… So far, we haven’t done much with our programming that you couldn’t do with basic math skills.
 Sure, we’ve told our computer how to do the math, which makes it quicker, but the essence of programming is teaching the computer how to make decisions to do more involved things.
 Conditionals are how we do that.
+Read through the following resources:

 1. Step one in learning about conditionals is making sure you have a good grasp on comparisons.

-6. Learn about the switch statement, which is handy when you have multiple conditions.
+5. Learn about the switch statement, which is handy when you have multiple conditions.

 Assignment